Mage Wars Arena: Spells

 All cards in the game are spells until they have resolved.
 All spells have a mana cost and an action cost.

 Mana is the magical energy used to cast spells.
 Mages gain mana equal to their channeling stat every round.

 An action is what a creature does during its "turn" during the action stage.
 There are two types of actions: quick and full.
 A creature can move before using a quick action, but they cannot move before using a full action.
 Spells can either cost a full action or a quick action in addition to their mana cost.

 Spells also have a spell point cost that must be paid before the game in order to include them in your spellbook.
-Every Mage in Mage Wars Arena has 120 points to spend on spellboook construction before play.
+Every Mage in Mage Wars Arena has 120 points to spend on spellbook construction before play.

 There are six types of spells: Creature, Conjuration, Enchantment, Equipment, Attack and Incantation.
 Creatures are beings that can use actions, conjurations are constructs and (usually) inanimate forms, enchantments are cast face down and can be "revealed" by flipping them face up later for delayed effects which can surprise the opponent.
 Equipments are things like weapons and armor and clothing which a mage can wear.
 Attack spells are spells which trigger a particular ranged attack, and incantations provide a variety of temporary magical effects.
 Both attack spells and incantations are discarded after use.